-In one year, Caring Network provides approximately 1,000 pregnancy tests.
-When a woman learns she is pregnant, Caring Network counselors are prepared.
+In one year, Caring Network provides approximately 800 pregnancy tests.
+When a woman learns she is pregnant, Caring Network consultants are prepared.
 But many pregnancy tests are negative, and this provides a unique opportunity to discuss abstinence.
 Another important part of Caring Network’s mission is working to prevent unplanned pregnancies.
 Caring Network believes in God’s plan for His people, to save an intimate relationship and children for marriage.
-Each year, Caring Network provides abstinence counsel to hundreds of women and couples.
+Each year, Caring Network shares the message of abstinence with many women and couples.

 Caring Network is the first step for women facing an unplanned pregnancy.
 Many women come to us before they even know if they are pregnant.
 Caring Network provides lab-quality, high-sensitivity pregnancy tests which are over 99.5% accurate just ten days after conception.
 A woman learns the outcome of her test during her appointment, and discusses pregnancy options with her counselor in a calm, supportive environment.

 Recognizing the potential to save lives, Caring Network began ultrasound services in 2002.
 Ultrasound not only reveals to a mother her unborn baby, but also provides critical information to a woman searching for answers.
 Ultrasound confirms the viability of the pregnancy and the possibility of miscarriage.
 For a woman seeking abortion, this information is crucial.
 Because Caring Network provides ultrasounds free of charge, it makes sense for women to visit Caring Network before making a final pregnancy decision.